neow3j/neow3j-docs/docs/neo-n3/dapp_development/interacting_with_a_node.md

 return stack is made up of one return value that is at index 0.
 You will need to know what type of stack item the invocation returns to be able to interpret it correctly.

-Next to the return value you can also check what notification have been triggered by the transaction.
+Next to the return value you can also check what notifications have been triggered by the transaction.
 The applications log's notifications are one way to track activities of a  smart contract.
 Currently there is no convenient way to follow a smart contract.
 You will need to subscribe to new blocks, go through all transaction's application logs, and check if the logs contain notifications fired by the contract by comparing the contract hash to `notification.getContract()`.